MusicDataset/md_homepage/content/musics/b/BalladeNo.4inFMinorOp.52(3)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Ballade No. 4 in F Minor Op.
+title: Ballade No. 4 in F Minor Op.
 52 (3)
 description: This is the description for Ballade No. 4 in F Minor Op.
 52 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]